C191068/Ali_Khatami_Solidity_10/README.md

     address[] public funders;// we create an address array make it public
 // we have use payable keyword with the function below to make it payable with any native blockchain currency
+    //below we have done mapping of addresses to how much money each of the people sent mapping(addresses => uint256) public addressToAmountFunded ;

     function fund() public payable {

      //as we want to convert msg.value to USD we made the following changes